samim23/Novelty-Search-Live/README.md

 # Novelty-Search-Live
-Novelty Search Live is a open-source tool that helps musicians find musical inspiration in Ableton Live.
+Novelty Search Live is a experimental open-source tool that helps musicians find musical inspiration in Ableton Live.
 It uses a evolutionary algorithm to continuously evolve new audio-clip and synth-parameter combinations, guided exclusively by Novelty Search.
 Finally, it takes the countless new musical ideas it has discovered, and generates a map with t-SNE which is interactively browsable.

-While this experiment is just a quick proof of concept, it hints at the concept of musical inspiration assistant which guides the human creative process.
-Read more: [https://medium.com/p/2177c2a249cc](https://medium.com/p/2177c2a249cc)

 ## Usage
 After everything is setup and Ableton Live is open, run ** python noveltysearchlive.py ** from your console to start.